wistia/WistiaKit/README.md

 #### Initializing `WistiaPlayerViewController` or `WistiaPlayer`

 * `referrer` - We recommend using a universal link to the video.
 This will allow you to click that link from the Wistia stats page while still recording the in-app playback location.
 * `requireHLS` - Apple has [specific requirements](https://developer.apple.com/app-store/review/guidelines/#media-content) for playing video within apps.
 It boils down to this: if you want to play video over 10 minutes in length over the celluar network (ie. you don't force wifi), then you must use [HLS](https://developer.apple.com/streaming/).
 And Wistia fully supports and has thoroughly tested our HLS implementation with Apple.
 We recommend leaving this to `true` which is the default.
+HLS must be enabled on your Wistia account to take advantage of this feature.
+If you don't have it enabled, set this to `false`.
+Not sure if HLS is enabled on your account?
+Contact us at [support@wistia.com](mailto:support@wistia.com?subject='Is HLS enabled on my Wistia Account?')!

 #### `WistiaPlayerViewController` Example